Spain leads Europe in monkeypox, struggles to check spread

 “I went home and thought, ‘Phew, my God, I’m saved,’” the 29-year-old told The Associated Press.

 But it was already too late.
 Roc, the name he uses for work, had been infected by a client a few days before.
-He joined Spain’s steadily increasing count of monkeypox infections that has become the highest in Europe since the disease spread beyond Africa where it has been endemic for years.
+He joined Spain’s steadily increasing count of monkeypox infections that has become the highest in Europe since the disease spread beyond Africam where it has been endemic for years.

 He began showing symptoms: pustules, fever, conjunctivitis and tiredness.
 Roc was hospitalized for treatment before getting well enough to be released.